-Fin whale facts, pictures, video & in-depth information: learn about the second largest animal in the world!
+Fin whale facts, pictures, video & in-depth information: discover the second largest animal in the world!
+(Check out the video of a close encounter with a fin whale to get an idea just how big this animal is!)

 - Other Name(s): Common Rorqual, Finback, Fin-backed Whale, Finner, Herring Whale, Razorback